LABOR-LLM: Language-Based Occupational Representations with Large Language Models: Details for Additional Analyses

 In this appendix, we provide additional details on the two exercises we perform in Section \ref{sec:additiona-analyses}.
 First, we report the details of our analysis to learn the extent to which the embeddings created by FT-7B incorporate information about the meaning of job titles by assessing the predictive power of these embeddings on a task related to the interpretation of job titles.

 Specifically, we use different transformer models to generate embedding vectors for all occupations $y \in \mathcal{Y}$, and set up a prediction task to explore how much SOC occupational hierarchy these embeddings encode.
-Since we only have around 300 occupations and embedding dimensions are much higher (e.g., 4,096), we apply PCA dimension reduction to reduce all embeddings to 32 dimensions.
+Since the Llama-2-7B embedding dimensions are much higher (e.g., 4,096) than CAREER's native embedding dimension (i.e., 192), we apply PCA dimension reduction to reduce all embeddings to 192 dimensions for fair comparison.
 Then, we build a multinomial logistic regression (with an elastic-net regularization) to predict which of the following six SOC groups an occupation belongs to: ``Alternate aggregations'', ``Management, Business, Science, and Arts Occupations'', ``Service Occupations'', ``Sales and Office Occupations'', ``Natural Resources, Construction, and Maintenance Occupations Production, Transportation, and Material Moving Occupations'', and ``Military Specific Occupations''.
 We regularize the multinomial regression using a convex combination of L1 and L2 regularization (i.e., the elastic-net, $\frac{\alpha||\mathbf{\beta}||_1 + (1-\alpha) ||\mathbf{\beta}||_2}{C}$); and we use five-fold cross-validation to choose the best regularization strength $C$ and weight $\alpha$.

 Table \ref{tab:embeddings-literal-numeric} shows that LLM embeddings can capture meaningful patterns in occupational hierarchies, highlighting the importance of prior knowledge in the predictions.